 Permitted development rights have increased in usage recently and a considerable number of developments are scheduled to be undertaken as a result of some form of changes of use (for example office to residential).
 Recent government legislation allows individuals to commence with construction work with little to no planning in place.
 The legislation has been designed to remove red tape in an attempt to boost construction activity.

 Local Development Plans are to be periodically reviewed by the Local Planning Authorities and will always invite public consultations.
 This is a great opportunity to promote your land for development.
 Attending these consultations will give you an idea of the type of development that you are likely to obtain planning for, based on the surrounding area and type of construction.

 Local Planning Officers can offer useful, general advice regarding planning permission for construction and development projects.
 They are normally available during standard working hours and you should aim to obtain the contact details of the local officer dealing with your area so that they can give more specific guidance and information.

 4. Talk to an expert

 It pays to seek help from a professional, whereby gaining a perspective from an expert may unearth alternative options that you have not considered.
-A good professional can also advice on the path to least resistance when it comes to obtaining planning and help guide you through the process so that you are on track to meet the timescales and procedures in place set out by the Local Planning Authority.
+A good professional can also advise on the path to least resistance when it comes to estimating and cost planning that helps guide you through the process so that you are on track to meet the timescales and procedures in place set out by the Local Planning Authority.

 5. Do your homework